secustor/backstage-renovate-config/README.md

 ### Exclude ESM updates
 Backstage does not support ESM at the moment.
 This means updates which are ESM-only will break the setup.
 This rule prevents updates to known ESM-only packages.

+### Update `backstage.json`
+This rule will update the `backstage.json` file in the repository to the latest Backstage release.
+It is used by full config presets, but can also be used standalone.

 ## Contributing
 If you want to propose a new preset or modify an existing one, you can open a PR with the changes.